kaanaksit/odak/docs/course/visual_perception.md

 [Biomimetic Eye Modeling & Deep Neuromuscular Oculomotor Control](https://www.andrew.cmu.edu/user/aslakshm/pdfs/siggraph19_eye.pdf)
 ## Color Perception

-We can establish an understanding on color through studying its physical and perceptual meaning, so we can understand motivations behind display, computer graphic and camera technologies.
+We can establish an understanding on color perception through studying its physical and perceptual meaning, so we can understand motivations behind display, computer graphic and camera technologies.

 ### What is Color?

 :octicons-info-24: Informative

 Color can be explained in a physical and perceptual capacity.
 In the physical sense, color is a quantity typically described using a wavelength of light.
-Humans can only percieve color within a certain range of the electromagnetic spectrum, from around 300 to 700 nanometers.
+Humans can only percieve color within a certain range of the electromagnetic spectrum, from around 400 to 700 nanometers.
 For greater details on the electromagnetic spectrum and concept of wavelength, we recommend revisiting [Light, Computation, and Computational Light](course/computational_light.md) section of our course.
 Color is a perceptual phenomenon arising from the human visual system's interaction with light.
 Color is essentially a "side effect" created by our brain when specific wavelengths of light are emitted, reflected, or transmitted by objects.

 In the next sections, we will continue to discuss further information on the perceptual and physical interpretations of color.